kristus123/bloggy/content/blogs/value-your-time.md

 # " It is hard for me to say no because I Don't want to be mean "

 That is a waste of energy to think.
-You avoid being mean by not being a bad person
+You avoid being mean by not being a bad person.

+And by not respecting your own feelings you are being mean to yourself.

 There is a time and place for everything.
 If you donn't want to talk with someone, then it is not the time and place to do so.